SuperOfficeDocs/superoffice-docs/docs/service/install/index.md

 **Password:**

-This is the same password as you used in the ODBC setup.
+This is the same password that you used in the ODBC setup.

 **DSN:**